dtcenter/MET/docs/Users_Guide/installation.rst

     Note that if these libraries are already installed somewhere on the system, MET will call and use the libraries that were installed by the script.

-.. dropdown::IF THE USER ALREADY HAS THE LIBRARY DEPENDENCIES INSTALLED
+.. dropdown:: IF THE USER ALREADY HAS THE LIBRARY DEPENDENCIES INSTALLED

     If the required external library dependencies have already been installed and don’t need to be reinstalled, or if compiling MET on a machine that uses modulefiles and